 - Harbor or port studies

-How to Request Assistance: Eligible sponsors interested in obtaining planning assistance under this program may contact the appropriate Corps of Engineers office for further details.
-Contact information for the Buffalo District PAS Program Manager is provided below.
+How to Request Assistance.
+Eligible sponsors interested in obtaining planning assistance under this program may contact the appropriate Corps of Engineers office for further details.
+Contact information for the Buffalo District Planning Assistance to States Program Manager is provided below.
 To initiate scoping activities, the Corps of Engineers must receive a Letter of Intent from an eligible nonfederal sponsor.
 Sample letters of intent are provided in the Program Fact Sheet.
 The Corps of Engineers will coordinate all requests for assistance with the appropriate state or Tribal coordinator to ensure that studies are initiated in support of state or Tribal water resource management needs.